-During the year ended June 30, 2021, SGA received as a contribution a 20 percent share in 14,052 partner units in a gold mining limited partnership.
+During the year ended June 30, 2021, SGA received as a contribution a 20 percent share in 14,052 partner units of a gold mining limited partnership.
 Because this investment is not a publicly-traded holding and because determining the fair value would entail costly appraisals, it is being reported on the cost basis of accounting.
-SGA recorded an initial basis in this holding of \$217,600, which is based on a professional appraisal of fair value obtained by the donor in August 2019.
-Further, because of the volatile and uncertain nature of this holding, SGA is accounting for any distributions received as return of principal, thereby reducing its basis in this investment over time.
-SGA will continue to apply distributions as return of principal until the remaining basis equals \$10,000, which will then remain the basis until the partnership terminates or is sold.
-The basis in this holding at June 30, 2023 and 2022 is \$10,000 and \$21,462, respectively.
+SGA recorded an initial basis in this holding of \$217,600, based on a professional appraisal of fair value obtained by the donor in August 2019.
+Because of the volatile and uncertain nature of this holding, SGA accounted for any distributions received as return of principal, thereby reducing its basis to \$10,000, which will remain the basis until the partnership terminates or is sold.